Data Accuracy Benchmarks: SICCODE vs Generic Providers

 - Improved sector-based screening and reporting workflows

-- Reduced false positives/negatives from misclassification
+- Reduced false positives and false negatives from misclassification

 - Cleaner segments for targeting and territory planning